DiFFreight Blog Cargo Insurance from China: Key Aspects of Minimizing Risks During Transportation

 Even if you trust the human factor, it’s always best to insure your cargo — at the very least, to protect against unpredictable weather.

-Benefits of Using Cargo Insurance Services Through Intermediaries
+Advantages and Disadvantages of Cargo Insurance Services via Intermediaries

 There are many offers on the market, but which insurer should you trust?
-That’s where insurance intermediaries come in.
-Why work with them:
+This is where insurance intermediaries come in.
+Let’s take a closer look at the pros and cons of arranging a policy through an agent:

 What does the cost of cargo insurance depend on?